 Guided Meditation for Stress

 There may be a perception from TV and the movies that stress is just a normal part of being a nurse, but without an outlet, it can lead to burnout.
 In fact, one UK study found that 42 percent of nurses were emotionally exhausted.
 Thankfully, even a few minutes spent meditating can recalibrate the mind and ease stress levels.
 Find somewhere quiet, set a timer and focus on breathing — drawing air in for four counts, holding for seven and exhaling for eight.
 Smartphone apps like Calm or Headspace can help you focus while you take your mind to areas of tension in your body and mentally switch off the discomfort.

 Thousands of followers have also found that a few minutes spent following the Wim Hof breathing method invigorate the body and restore energy levels.
 Sit somewhere comfortable (standing is not recommended as light-headedness can occur), and take a series of deep breaths until your feet and hands tingle.
 Exhale fully, and hold your lungs empty for as long as possible.
 The process floods the body with oxygen, and over time it can boost the immune system.

 As the hours roll by on your shift, it’s normal for aches and pains to build up in the legs and back.
+This is why we recommend nurses wear compression socks.
 A pair of compression socks will certainly help reduce soreness in tired legs, but otherwise just a few minutes stretching, breathing or tuning out your surroundings will help refresh the mind and body.